Caring for Yourself

 - standing up straight and walking tall

-Back pain is common in the 3rd trimester of pregnancy.
+Back pain is common later in pregnancy.
+If you find that you are developing back pain in your 2nd trimester, continue to try to make good posture a habit.
 For more on good posture, back safety and comfort, click here

 There may be changes in your sexual relationship, but it is possible for a couple going through pregnancy and parenthood to have an intimate relationship.
 Pregnancy may be a time to experiment.
 Find comfortable activities that please both of you.